-Food Service Retail ermarket (in tho Frozen Beverages nds) Total September 24, 2022 \$ 123,776 \$ 4,146 \$ 56,498 \$ 184,420 September 25, 2021 \$ 61,189 \$ 4,146 \$ 56,498 \$ 121,833
+Food Service Suj Retail permarket (in thou В Frozen everages ds) Total September 30, 2023 \$ 124,426 \$ 4,146 \$ 56,498 \$ 185,070 September 24, 2022 \$ 123,776 \$ 4,146 \$ 56,498 \$ 184,420

 The carrying value of goodwill is determined based on the excess of the purchase price of acquisitions over the estimated fair value of tangible and intangible assets.
 Goodwill is not amortized but is evaluated annually at year end by management for impairment.
-Our impairment analysis for 2022, 2021 and 2020 was based on a combination of the income approach, which estimates the fair value of reporting units based on discounted cash flows, and the market approach, which estimates the fair value of reporting units based on comparable market prices and multiples.
+Our impairment analysis for fiscal years 2023, 2022 and 2021 was based on a combination of the income approach, which estimates the fair value of reporting units based on discounted cash flows, and the market approach, which estimates the fair value of reporting units based on comparable market prices and multiples.
 Under the income approach the Company used a discounted cash flow which requires Level 3 inputs such as: annual growth rates, discount rates based upon the weighted average cost of capital and terminal values based upon current stock market multiples.
-There were no impairment charges in 2022, 2021 and 2020.
+There were no impairment charges to goodwill in fiscal years 2023, 2022 or 2021.

+In fiscal year 2023, goodwill of \$0.7 million was added in the food service segment from measurement period adjustments related to the prior year acquisition of Dippin' Dots.
 In fiscal year 2022, goodwill of \$62.6 million was added in the food service segment from the acquisition of Dippin' Dots in the quarter ended June 25, 2022.
 No goodwill was acquired in fiscal years 2021.
-In fiscal year 2020, goodwill of \$15.8 million was added in the frozen beverages segment from the acquisition of ICEE Distributors in the quarter ended December 28, 2019 and \$3.5 million from the acquisition of BAMA ICEE in the quarter ended March 28, 2020.